Need some writing inspiration? You’ve come to the right place.

 82. Have an Affair

 Many of the world’s most successful creators had extra hobbies that had nothing to do with their main craft.
 Try drawing, playing music, or making pottery.
+Let your imagination run wild.
 Take time to express yourself creatively without writing.
 Creativity fuels you regardless of its source.
 Add some creative gasoline to your tank to use in your writing.

 83. Create a Monster in Your Lab